-If you know anyone who fights professionally, or if you've watched boxing or fighting on TV, you may have noticed that the fighters’ ears look a little wonky.
+If you know anyone who fights professionally, or if you've watched boxing or fighting on TV, you may have noticed that often, a fighters’ ears look a little unusual.
 This is because after repeated hits to the ear, blood vessels begin to rupture and the ear fills with blood.
 This is called a perichondrial hematoma, or more commonly, “cauliflower ear”.
-Humans definitely suffer from cauliflower ear, but what about our floppy eared friends?
+Humans definitely suffer from cauliflower ear, but what about our floppy-eared friends?
 Can dogs get cauliflower ear?

 Can Dogs Get Cauliflower Ear?

-The answer that you've all been waiting for is… yes!
-Dogs can and do get cauliflower ear, although it is not generally caused by punches to the head.
+YES!
+Dogs can and do get cauliflower ear, although it is not a result of the same reason a professional boxer does.
 All sorts of ear problems can lead to bleeding inside of a dog's ear.
 The ear will then swell and develop a vegetable-like texture.
-This makes their ears extremely sore, and will likely make your pup shake his head over and over again.
-But rest at ease, there are things that you can do to lessen your beloved fur-baby's suffering.
+This makes their ears extremely sore, and will likely make your pup shake their head over and over again.
+But rest at ease, there are things you can do to lessen your beloved fur-baby's suffering.

 Does My Dog Have Cauliflower Ear?